VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

 ***TAFJ note 5: EXIT() in EXECUTEd program stops the EXECUTing one as well.***

-***TAFJ R22 note: EXECUTE 'COMO ON ...' and subsequent CRT statements create COMO file with the printed contents but on subsequent runs file is appended rather than recreated like it is in TAFC (under R19 file wasn't even created).***
+***TAFJ R22 note: EXECUTE 'COMO ON ...' and subsequent CRT statements create COMO file with the printed contents but on subsequent runs file is appended rather than recreated like it is in TAFC (under TAFJ R19 file wasn't even created).***

 ***Final TAFJ R22 note: use "DOS /c" under Windows or "SH -c" under Linux (keeping the case exactly as it is shown) to execute OS command:***